Robot-Duck-32/analoq/README.md

 > [!IMPORTANT]
 > Full Disclosure: This is a 100% 'vibe-coded' project.
 > The goal is to keep it free and open-source.
-> No official App Store release is planned.

 ## Highlights